-- 4. To develop the ability to apply the knowledge of Science, Mathematics, Computing and basic Engineering fundamentals to make students capable to analyze, interpret and design. - 5.
-To develop the capability to apply latest engineering tools and techniques in Food processing with respect to social and global framework. - 6.
-To create competent Professionals inculcated with leadership qualities and ethical responsibilities. - 7.
-To develop the ability to communicate proficiently and work in a multidisciplinary team and competitive environment. - To build up the knowledge of current issues and capability to engage in life-long learning process and enable the students in totality to start-up their own business organizations or work as leaders in food industries.
+- 1. To develop the ability to apply the knowledge of Science, Mathematics, Computing and basic Engineering fundamentals to make students capable to analyse, interpret and design. - 2.
+To develop the capability to apply latest engineering tools and techniques in Food processing with respect to social and global framework. - 3.
+To create competent Professionals inculcated with leadership qualities and ethical responsibilities. - 4.
+To develop the ability to communicate proficiently and work in a multidisciplinary team and competitive environment. - 5.
+To build up the knowledge of current issues and capability to engage in life-long learning process and enable the students in totality to start-up their own business organizations or work as leaders in food industries.